qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

          # Find your workspace within the Qlauncher UI
          # Take a backup of the following metadata file if you want to preserve the older workspace created with Qlauncher.
          # These will work only with Qlauncher app.
 You can reinstall the app at a later time again to access.
-If you do not
+If you don't
          # need the workspaces, you can delete this file using:
          mv /var/lib/qcom/data/qualcomm_launcher/workspaces2.json /var/lib/qcom/data/qualcomm_launcher/workspaces2.json.bak
          # Uninstall Qlauncher with the following command: